 “I am.”
 Not necessarily a lie.
-She didn’t have to be listening to know what they would be talking about.
+She didn’t have to be listening to know what they were talking about.

-Chloe would be all about the big game on Friday.
-Treat bags would have to be made.
+As head cheerleader, Chloe would be all about the big game on Friday.
+Treat bags needed to be made.

 Madison would be trying to figure out this year’s project.
 She was all about her college application.
 She was smart.
 Her parents were rich.
 She was in every club imaginable.
-When it came time for college, schools would be begging her to join them but that never stop her from worrying about getting in.
+When it came time for college, schools would beg her to join them, but that never stop the girl from worrying about it.
 Her mother had gone to Harvard.
-Her father Duke.
+Her father to Duke.
 It was a lot to live up to.